proandceo/contal-group/README.md

 4. ISP: Interface segregation principle
 5. DIP: Dependency inversion principle

-There are some classes and interface
+## There are some classes and interface

 1. Client
 : a person to withdraw money

 2. Bank Account
-: only less the amount of money in this bank account can be withdrawn.
+: Client's bank information.

-3. ATM
+3. Device
 : have and deal with notes

 4. Auth
-: To check whether the client or administration.
+: To check whether the client or administration.<br>
--	Client: enter account number and password
+-	Client: enter account number and password<br>
 -	Admin: enter special numbers (614510)

 5. Note interface
 : this interface is used in various concrete note classes (FiveNote, TenNote, TwentyNote, FiftyNote, HundredNote, TwoCoin, OneCoin).

 6. Administration
-: To handle the device
+: To handle the deviceService

 <img width="285" alt="image" src="https://github.com/proandceo/contal-group/assets/3205452/a78c8314-d1e2-4041-a0dc-f1742d986f1a">